nazari63/librustzcash/README.md

 license, shall be dual licensed as above, without any additional terms or conditions.
 This project is a demonstration of blockchain technology and smart contract integration.
+This project is a demonstration of blockchain technology and smart contract integration.